microsoft/VoTT/README.md

 - Computer Assisted Tagging of Objects In Video Using Custom implementation of Camshift Algorithm
 - Export Tags to CNTK format for training a CNTK object recognition model.
 - Running and validating a trained CNTK object recognition model on new videos to generate stronger models.
-(Windows only for now)
+(Windows only for now, GPU recommended)

 ## To Use:
  1. Download the release binary.